holzschu/lib-tex/README.md

 - install all the files you need to a temporary directory.
 Make sure the installer also compiles the formats.
 - copy that directory to `~/Library/texlive/` on your iPad application (so you should have a directory `~/Library/texlive/2019/` containing `texmf-dist`.

-# Limitations

-The TeX commands are in a library, not shell commands.
-On exit, variables are reset to their default values and memory is freed.
-This way, you can call the commands several times in a row, without having to restart the application.
-There are still memory leaks, but I'm tracking them down.

 # Backward compatibility

 This directory contains the texlive-2019 binaries.
 An earlier version contained the texlive-2017 binaries.
 The formats generated are mutually incompatible.
 To prevent compatibility issues, for the time being, the `ios_system` releases keeps the texlive-2017 binaries, and this directory has the texlive-2019 binaries as a release.